 Think about what matters to the buyers you want to attract and what you want your label to say to them.
-It’s important to create a design that speaks to these values and that reflects the story you want to tell about your products.
+It’s important to create a design that speaks to these values and that reflects the brand story you want to tell.

 For example, if you’re aiming for understated elegance, you might want to steer away from busy colors and unconventional shapes.
-On the other hand, if you consider your brand an irreverent disrupter, an in-your-face approach might be the way to go.
+On the other hand, if you consider your brand an enfant terrible in the luxury market, an in-your-face approach might be the way to go.

 One of the hallmarks of luxury is timelessness.
 A high-quality watch is engineered to keep on ticking from generation to generation.
 Fine bourbon is aged for years.

-A luxury brand label should also withstand the test of time.
-But, a number of factors can cause a label to crack, peel, or lose its color.
+Luxury product labels should also withstand the test of time.
+But, a number of factors can cause luxury labels to crack, peel, or lose their color.
 Excessive heat or moisture can cause adhesive to give up its grip.
 Light can fade certain inks.
-Flimsy label material can rip when handled roughly.
+Flimsy label materials can rip when handled roughly.